roysc/cosmos-sdk/client/v2/README.md

 #### Keyring

-`autocli` uses a keyring for key name resolving names and signing transactions.
+`autocli` uses a keyring for resolving key names and signing transactions.

 :::tip
 AutoCLI provides a better UX than normal CLI as it allows to resolve key names directly from the keyring in all transactions and commands.